 Many recipes call for dredging the chicken in egg first-If you have been following me you know that my daughter is highly allergic to eggs so that doesn’t work for our family.

 Although the egg does help keep the coating on, and eggs are Whole 30 approved, it’s ABSOLUTELY not needed in order to achieve a crunchy coated crust.
 Instead of egg, I use unsweetened almond milk in order in place of egg.

 This whole 30 chicken recipe gas the perfect amount of spices: paprika, garlic powder, cumin and chili powder are added to the cashews in a food processor and mixed up to give it impeccable flavor.

 The chicken is seasoned with salt and pepper, dunked it in a giant bowl of unsweetened almond milk, then firmly pressed into the cashew mixture.
 Pop it all onto a parchment lined baking sheet and prepare to taste something truly unique.

 Whole 30 Cashew Crusted Chicken

-Cashew crusted chicken is the perfect addition to your weeknight dinner menu.
+This quick Whole 30 chicken recipe is the perfect addition to your weeknight dinner menu.
 Prepare the coating ahead of time, and pop it in the over for an easy family friendly meal.
-This easy chicken recipe is sure to win over the whole family.
+This easy Whole 30 chicken recipe is sure to win over the whole family.

 - 1 lb chicken breast tenderloins

 - 1 tsp garlic powder

 - Set oven to 400 degrees